Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/ReportTemplate.md

 #### Organization level templates

+- Navigate to the Results section of the [Administrator](https://admin.retinalscreenings.com) application.
+- A list of available templates is displayed including the encoding type.
+- Click the line you wish to view or edit.

+##### Administrator application - Select Template for Edit

 ![Org Admin Screenshot](/assets/adminresultssection.png)

-- Navigate to the Results section
-- A list of available templates is displayed including the encoding type
-- Click the line you wish to view or edit
+- Once in the editor, make whatever changes you desire and hit preview to generate aa sample report with your changes.
+- Placeholders are easily identified by the double square brackets \[[REPORT_PLACEHOLDER]].
+- Your template will not be used until the **Save Changes** button is pressed.

+##### Administrator application - Template Editor

 ![Org Admin Screenshot 2](/assets/admintemplateedit1.png)

-Make whatever changes you desire within the editor and hit preview to generate an example using your changes.
-Your template will not be used until the Save Changes button is pressed.

-Results are generated immediately after grading therefore changes you make in the template will not be visible for orders graded before your change.
-It is possible to regenerate results but this can only be done by IRIS support personnel.
+- Results are generated immediately after grading therefore changes you make in the template will not be visible for orders graded before your change.
+- It is possible to regenerate results but this can only be done by IRIS support personnel.

- *The process of converting an HTML document to PDF does not always match the HTML rendering exactly so make sure and view a PDF with your changes once you are satisfied.*
+ *The process of converting an HTML document to PDF does not always match the HTML rendering exactly so make sure to review a newly generated PDF once your changes have been saved.*